5 Treatment Options for Obstructive Sleep Apnea –

 Tissue removal surgery can be successful in stopping the throat structures from vibrating, causing snoring.
 It is less effective than CPAP but for people who cannot tolerate CPAP and other oral devices, removing the tissues in the back of the throat using radio frequency energy is the best option.

-Tracheostomy procedure is performed in life-threatening cases of sleep apnea.
+A tracheostomy is performed in life-threatening cases of sleep apnea.
 In this procedure, the surgeon makes an opening in the neck and inserts a plastic or metal tube to help you breathe.
 This opening is covered during the day but kept uncovered during the night to allow air to pass in and out of the lungs to bypass the blocked air passage in the throat.

 Surgery can help in reducing snoring and contribute to sleep apnea treatment by enlarging or clearing the air passages.